SciML/SciMLDocs/docs/src/showcase/ode_types.md

 #sol = solve(prob,Tsit5())
 ```

-Notice that we recieved a unit mismatch error.
+Notice that we received a unit mismatch error.
 This is correctly so!
 Remember that for an
 ODE:

 ```math